tradingview/charting-library-examples/react-javascript/README.md

 ## How to start

 1. Install dependencies `npm install`.
 1. Copy `charting_library` folder from https://github.com/tradingview/charting_library/ to `/public` and to `/src/libraries` folders.
+In fact, you only need `charting_library.min.js` in `/src/libraries` folder.
 The earliest supported version of the Charting Library is 1.12.
 If you get 404 then you need to [request an access to this repository](https://www.tradingview.com/HTML5-stock-forex-bitcoin-charting-library/).
 1. Run `npm start`.
 It will build the project and open a default browser with the Charting Library.

 ## What is Charting Library